 SWI-Prolog also supports terms with arity 0, as in a () (see section 5.
 Such terms must be processed using compound_name_arity/3.
-The predicate functor/3 and = .../2 raise a domain_error when faced with these terms.
-Without this precaution, the inconsistency demonstrated below could happen silently.65 arg(?Arg, +Term, ?Value)
+The predicate functor/3 and = ../2 raise a domain_error when faced with these terms.
+Without this precaution a round trip of a term with arity 0 over functor/3 would create an atom.

+arg(?Arg, +Term, ?Value)